-Chromebook Care: Protecting and Storing Your Chromebook General Care and Precautions
+Chromebook Care: Protecting and Storing Your Chromebook

+General Care and Precautions

-- Chromebook battery must be fully charged before the start of each school day. - Do not remove the identification tag or barcode from the Chromebook. - Leave the provided case attached to the Chromebook at all times! - Vents should not be covered. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Chromebooks should not be used with the power cord plugged in when the cord may be a tripping hazard. - Chromebooks and chargers should be kept away from food and drinks, small children, and pets. - Do not bump the Chromebook against lockers, walls, car doors, floors, etc. - Chromebooks must never be left in an unlocked car or any unsupervised area in or outside of school.
+- Chromebook batteries must be fully charged before the start of each school day. - Do not remove the identification tag or barcode from the Chromebook. - Vents should not be covered. - Cords, cables, and removable storage devices must be inserted carefully into the Chromebook. - Chromebooks should not be used with the power cord plugged in when the cord may be a tripping hazard. - Chromebooks and chargers should be kept away from food and drinks, small children, and pets. - Do not bump the Chromebook against lockers, walls, car doors, floors, etc. - Chromebooks must never be left in an unlocked car or any unsupervised area in or outside of school.
 Unsupervised areas include the school grounds, the lunchroom, vehicles, bathrooms, computer labs, library, unlocked classrooms, and hallways.
 If a Chromebook is found in an unsupervised area, it should be immediately reported to the Office in your school.